 The five leading candidates in France’s presidential race constitute the most anti-establishment group ever seen on a presidential ballot.
+Three come from outside the country’s traditional parties and the other two aren’t in the center of theirs.

 That means their views also encompass a wide range, from writing a new constitution to taxing robots to exiting the euro.
+As the first round of voting approaches on April 23, voters will be focused on their policy positions.

 0 comments: